-Nation's Largest Hispanic Journalist Group Drops Sponsorship By Fox News
+Nation's Largest Hispanic Journalist Group Drops Fox News Sponsorship

 "There's something wrong at Fox News and the reason why it's rampant is because there are no consequences," he added.

-Marsheila Hayes, Fox News's vice president of diversity and inclusion, said in a statement "it is unfortunate that NAHJ has chosen to exclude Fox News from their upcoming convention."
+Marsheila Hayes, Fox News' vice president of diversity and inclusion, said in a statement: "It is unfortunate that NAHJ has chosen to exclude Fox News from their upcoming convention."

 "As the leading news network in the country, we are committed to fostering a diverse and collaborative workplace environment, and have been recognized in the industry for our advancement in this area," she added.